French bishops agree to compensate sex abuse victims

-PARIS (AP) — France's Catholic Church agreed on Monday to financially compensate sex abuse victims in what the president of the country's Bishop Conference hailed as a “decisive step.”
+PARIS (AP) — France's Catholic Church announced on Monday that it would financially compensate sex abuse victims by selling property assets or taking out a loan if needed.

+French bishops said in a written statement they will set up an “independent, national body” tasked with addressing compensation issues.
+They committed to allocating money to a specific fund “in order to compensate victims,” notably by selling property or through a potential loan.

+They also called on Pope Francis to send “a team of visitors” to assess the church's response regarding child protection.

 The Bishops Conference held its annual meeting a month after a report revealed large-scale child sex abuse within the French Catholic Church.